B.S.E.E. Degree in Electrical Engineering

 1. 24 hours mathematics

-- MATH-2114 - Calculus with Analytical Geometry
+- MATH-2114 - Calculus I With Analytical Geometry

-- MATH-2214 - Calculus II
+- MATH-2214 - Calculus II With Analytical Geometry

 - MATH-2314 - Calculus III